GluuFederation/docs-ce-prod/3.1.1/source/admin-guide/saml.md

 The Trust Relationship(TR) is added by clicking the `Add` button located in the lower left side of the page.

 ### Relying Party Configuration
-If the target application does not already support SAML, the Relying Party software must be configured.
-The relying party configuration is accessible on the TR Creation page.
-The checkbox `Configure specific Relying Party` must be checked.
+This feature allows to further customize how different IdP's profiles will respond to requests received from this SP, including encryption and digital signing options.
+The related underlying IdP's functionality is described in [this doc](https://wiki.shibboleth.net/confluence/display/IDP30/RelyingPartyConfiguration). oxTrust allows to tweak only limited subset of profiles mentioned there, out of which the [SAML2SSO profile](https://wiki.shibboleth.net/confluence/display/IDP30/SAML2SSOConfiguration) is of most interest as it's the most common browser SSO profile used in today's SAML world.
+The "Configure Relying Party" checkbox is accessible on the TR Creation page and must be enabled with a specific profile(s) selected as active for this TR to generate a valid configuration.
+In most cases, just adding SAML2SSO profile with default settings to the list to the right will do.

 ![enable-relying-party.png](../img/saml/enable-relying-party.png)

-The checkbox will result in a link which can be accessed to find information about configuring the relying party for the TR.
-The image below shows the relying party config panel from which the administrator can add the specific option.
+Setting the checkbox will result in a link which, if clicked, will summon a list of profiles currently available for customization.
+Each entry in the list has a brief description of its purpose and a selection of settings for which custom values may be chosen, as can be seen on image below.

 ![tr-relying-party](../img/saml/tr-relying-party.png)

 !!!
 Note
-    If the target application does not already support a federation standard like SAML, and you or the developer are planning on adding federation to the application, we strongly recommend using OpenID Connect rather than SAML.
-OpenID Connect is newer, easier to use, and follows modern best practices.
-Learn more in our blog: [OAuth vs. SAML vs. OpenID Connect](http://gluu.co/oauth-saml-openid).
+    If the target application doesn't already make use of legacy protocols like SAML, and your project or organization are just about to adding SSO/federation capabilities to it, we strongly recommend consider using OpenID Connect rather than SAML.
+OpenID Connect offers newer, easier to use approaches to solutions for the same problems, and follows modern best practices.
+You can learn more about it in our blog here: [OAuth vs. SAML vs. OpenID Connect](http://gluu.co/oauth-saml-openid).

 ### Federation Configuration
 If the SP is part of an identity federation such as InCommon, the administrator must add the